00fox/Ds2vJoy/README.md

   - double, No sustain: we use release value of first source instead of 0xFF if timestamp is still in use and we have released sources
     - second source too if first is not pushed and OrXor1
     - third source too if first is not pushed, second isn't in used and OrXor1 + OrXor2
+- Pause: pause this mapping while a 'not1' condition
+  - double: pause this mapping while a 'not2' condition
-- Pause: pause this mapping while a 'not' condition
+  - triple: pause this mapping while a 'not' condition
   - otherwise:
     - if 'not' is a simple, and 'not' button is pressed, the mapping is interrupted
      - if 'not' is a double, and 'not' button is pressed, the mapping still continue
-  - double: One time, used in Transitivity (see table of transitivity below)
-- Transitivity: Principal way of transitivity which brings different behaviors and transition possibilities while mode changed
+- Transitivity: Brings different behaviors and transition possibilities while mode changed (see table of transitivity below)
-  - double, Come back, another way of transitivity which brings its owns (see table of transitivity below)
 - Toggle: Satisfy mapping condition once to start, once again one to stop
   - double, destinations states begin activated at program launch
   - can be used to time based mouse actions too,